Mindfulness in Brighton - 8-week courses in Mindfulness Based Cognitive Therapy (MBCT) and Mindfulness-Based Stress Reduction (MBSR)

 Mindfulness for managing stress, anxiety and depression.

 Stress, anxiety and depression are common problems, in fact everyone experiences some form of stress at some point in their lives.
-Mindfulness reduces the level of stress or anxiety to more manageable levels and gives you tools to work with stress, anxiety or depression when they do arise.
-It helps with depression by giving you tools to not engage in rumination, or obsessive thinking about what's wrong.
+Mindfulness reduces the level of stress or anxiety to more manageable levels and gives you tools to work with stress, anxiety or depression when they do inevitably arise.
+It helps with depression by giving you tools to not engage in rumination, obsessive thinking about what's wrong, or endless worrying about the future.

 8-week mindfulness courses have been proven again and again to help many people manage or reduce such common difficulties as stress, anxiety and low mood or depression.